 Power outages are inevitable during hurricanes and severe storms.
 When power fails, so do electronic access control systems, leaving properties vulnerable precisely when they need protection most.
 Standard backup batteries often prove inadequate for Miami’s extended outages, which can last days or even weeks.

 This is particularly concerning when considering what happens if you get locked out of your house during a storm.
-Traditional lockout solutions may be unavailable if roads are impassable, and the average cost of a locksmith for emergency hurricane response can jump from our standard $85-150 service call to $200-300 during disaster conditions—if service is available at all.
+Traditional lockout solutions may be unavailable if roads are impassable, and the average cost of a locksmith emergency in Miami hurricane response can jump from our standard $85-150 service call to $200-300 during disaster conditions—if service is available at all.

 Most security systems come with basic battery backup, but these typically provide only 4-12 hours of operation—woefully inadequate for our hurricane scenarios.
 Additionally, when these systems do fail, they often default to an unsecured state for fire safety reasons, creating significant security vulnerabilities.